-However, a public appraiser does and will use their experience and education to help you get a larger settlement.
-For example, if the claim is resolved and additional damage is discovered during repairs, you may want to hire a public appraiser to assess the total cost.
-If you go directly to a lawyer, your lawyer will likely hire a public appraiser to investigate the claim.
-Many public appraisers work on a contingency basis, meaning that they don't get paid until a settlement is reached.
+The appraiser's job is to assess the damage to your property and determine a fair amount of payment based on the levels of coverage you have in your policy.
+However, a public adjuster has the experience and education to help you get a larger settlement than you would on your own.
+For example, if the claim is resolved and additional damage is discovered during repairs, you may want to hire a public adjuster to assess the total cost.
+Many public adjusters work on a contingency basis, meaning that they don't get paid until a settlement is reached.

-First of all, as an Illinois certified public appraiser, AllCity only uses the industry's leading estimation software.
-Finally, an AllCity public appraiser can help you determine the limits of your policy, analyze your endorsements, and understand the limits on the value of repairs and replacement costs.
-Generally, a public appraiser handles the entirety of a claim on behalf of their clients, including communication with the insurer, but some policyholders may want to participate in some measure.
+At AllCity, our certified public adjusters use the industry's leading estimation software to ensure that our clients get the maximum settlement possible.
+We can also help you determine the limits of your policy, analyze your endorsements, and understand the limits on the value of repairs and replacement costs.
+When you hire a public adjuster, they will handle the entirety of the claim on your behalf, including communication with the insurer.
+However, some policyholders may want to participate in some measure.

 Public insurance adjusters must be licensed in each state in which they practice their profession and, like other professionals, must participate in continuing education courses to retain their license.
-A landlord may decide to hire a public appraiser if they have a potentially significant claim and are worried that they will cover everything.
-Insurance agencies generally understand the desire to hire an additional lawyer and respond in a professional manner when hiring a public appraiser.
+A landlord may decide to hire a public adjuster if they have a potentially significant claim and are worried that they will cover everything.
+Insurance agencies generally understand the desire to hire an additional lawyer and respond in a professional manner when hiring a public adjuster.